 It should be noted that the separation of functionality and features has not been a straightforward or definitive split.
 There are certain features, such as Labels, which maintain a presence in both Security and Compliance portals; other functionality such as Azure Information Protection can end up in separate portals on which Security and Compliance are dependent.
 Over time, we expect this feature set alignment to evolve further.

-Now is a great time for firms considering a M365 migration to identify the key blockers and success factors in the adoption of M365 Compliance Center.
-Citihub Consulting regards the following as crucial considerations when adopting the M365 product suite.
+Now is a great time for firms considering a Office 365 migration to identify the key blockers and success factors in the adoption of Office 365 Compliance Center.
+Citihub Consulting regards the following as crucial considerations when adopting the Office 365 product suite.
 They are often deprioritised by the higher profile security features, but can present financial services firms with a real headache if not addressed early in the process:

 - eDiscovery Search & Export: Microsoft has provided two levels of eDiscovery capability, after augmenting their product set to include “Advanced” eDiscovery with the purchase of Equivio in 2015.
 Among other features, Advanced eDiscovery enables searching and reviewing of collected data with advanced analytics through machine learning.
 With regular updates and feature enhancements, Advanced eDiscovery is rapidly evolving; however, it’s still not truly ready for enterprise use, with limitations around searching, exporting and indexing among other challenges yet to be addressed.
 Over time, these issues are likely to be resolved (and Citihub Consulting has worked with clients and Microsoft to identify suitable workarounds and configuration to optimise the existing capabilities), but for now, the product set won’t displace existing third-party eDiscovery tools used by large financial services institutions.